executors/executors/explanatory.md

 agent.
 Similarly, our programming model does not describe how executors would make such guarantees.
 Incorporating a model of *boost blocking* into our design could be one option.

-### Blocking Guarantees

-The blocking guarantee is not
-  applied uniformly.
-It is both a holistic property of the executor type and also a property of individual customization points in a few exceptional cases.
-This design is currently controversial.
-The reason that we chose for blocking to be a property of the executor type was to avoid the combinatorial explosion of three versions of each customization point: always-blocking, never-blocking, and possibly-blocking.
-An alternative design could avoid explosively versioning customization points but would also require a way to introspect the blocking guarantee of individual customization points.
-A design which discarded the ability to introspect blocking guarantees is undesirable.
-It seemed simpler to the designers to understand and introspect a blocking guarantee as a holistic property of the executor type, rather than at the granularity of individual customization points.

-There are exceptions to this rule where blocking guarantees are provided at the granularity of individual customization points.
-The two-way `sync_` functions are exceptions because it is impossible to return the result of execution in a way that does not block the client which created that execution.
-The `post` and `defer` functions are exceptions to the executor's blocking trait because we desire the ability for a single executor to provide an always-blocking or possibly-blocking `execute` as well as the unconditionally never-blocking customization points `post` and `defer`.
-In such a situation, all three of these customization points have different semantics.

 ## Envisioned Extensions